Griffith's Valuation, 1847-1864

 Where can I locate the land holding on a map?

-Unfortunately on the historical maps, you'll have to squint a bit at the underlying faint text to make sure you're looking at the right townland and the maps are littered with parish names writ large across many townlands in bigger fonts too.
-However, you will be able to see the detail of buildings, field boundaries, roads etc. Note, that although these maps accompany the Griffith's Valuation which was published between 1847 and 1864, these maps are believed to be a bit older (latter decades of the 19th Century), but they are better than nothing and even better because they are free!
+Unfortunately, you will have to squint a bit at the underlying faint text to make sure you're looking at the right townland and the maps are littered with parish names writ large in bigger fonts too.
+However, you will be able to see the detail of buildings, field boundaries, roads etc.

 How should you work forwards or backwards from Griffith's Valuation?

 The most obvious next collection to work forward into are the Valuation Revision Books, 1847-1864+, which I have written about on the Valuation Office page.
 This is where you will find out whether the land stayed in the family or was sold off or the leases not renewed.
-Unfortunately, you won't find out easily if your relatives acquired new lands or leases as names are not indexed, but you could try exploring the wider parish to see if you can find anything?
+Unfortunately, you won't find out easily if your relatives acquired new lands or leases as names are not indexed, but you could try exploring the wider parish to see if you can find anything.

 If you cannot access the Revision Books, then try exploring the Return of Land Owners, 1876, to see if the same person is named, again carefully bearing in mind the publication date for the county because the gap could be up to 30 years.